 Co-presented with Black Artists’ Network Dialogue (BAND), these exhibitions explore the historical and ongoing struggle for justice between people of colour and police forces representing the state:

 Attica USA 1971: Images and Sounds of a Rebellion

 Including extraordinary photo-reportage alongside a range of popular art, this exhibition recounts the notorious 1971 insurrection at Attica Correctional Facility in western New York State, and the multivalent cultural response that followed.
 The exhibition is co-produced by Le Point du Jour (Cherbourg, France), with generous support at the RIC from The Robert Mapplethorpe Foundation, New York.

 Dawoud Bey’s photographic portraits commemorating the victims of the 1963 bombing of the 16th Street Baptist Church in Birmingham, Alabama, are contextualized alongside photojournalistic prints from the RIC’s Black Star Collection.

 Adam Pendleton: My Education, A Portrait of David Hilliard

 Revisiting a 1968 gun battle between California police and America’s Black Panther Party, Adam Pendleton’s video draws on eyewitness accounts to raise questions about an event that continues to reverberate deeply today.
 Community partner: TIFF.

 From the Collection: Sister(s) in the Struggle

-This edition of From the Collection features photographs culled from the RIC’s Black Star Collection of photojournalism, showing Angela Davis and Kathleen Cleaver, leading female figures of the Black Panther Party.
+This edition of From the Collection features photographs culled from the RIC’s Black Star Collection of photojournalism of Kathleen Cleaver, a leading female figure of the Black Panther Party.